 The architecture of the My Son Sanctuary is heavily influenced by Hinduism, carefully calculated and imbued with the rich culture of its inhabitants

 The temples and towers boast various architectural designs that symbolize the greatness and purity of Mount Meru, the sacred mountain in myth.
-This mountain is likened to the home of the Hindu gods at the centre of the universe.
+This mountain is likened to the home of the Hindu gods at the center of the universe.
 The structures are built of fired bricks with stone pillars and decorated with sandstone reliefs depicting scenes from Hindu mythology.
 Each temple or tower is dedicated to a god or another dynasty, making each work a puzzle piece that recreates the historical flow of the Kingdom of Champa.
 Additionally, they mainly face the East - the direction of the rising sun and the abode of the gods.

-and towers mainly face the East - the direction of the rising sun and the abode of the gods
+My Son temples and towers mainly face the East - the direction of the rising sun and the abode of the gods

 The technological sophistication of the structures is proof of the technical skill of the Cham people, while the intricate images and symbols of the temples and towers provide insight into the content and development of thought, religion, and politics of the Cham people.